top of page

 ABOUT US

-In 2021, the OpenSciEd Equitable Instruction (OEI) Initiative was created at Boston College to support the scale up and enactment of the OpenSciEd (OSE) curriculum in Massachusetts.
-The OEI team included a diverse group of individuals with deep expertise around the design and enactment of the OSE curriculum and professional learning, coaching and instructional leadership, as well as state-level policy and infrastructure.
-Over three years, the OEI team designed resources, developed and nurtured relationships with schools, provided professional learning for teachers and instructional leaders, as well as coached teachers as they implemented and customized the curriculum for their classrooms and students.
+The OEI Initiative was created at Boston College to support the scale up and enactment of the OpenSciEd curriculum in Massachusetts.
+Over three years, the OEI team designed resources, developed relationships with schools, provided professional learning for teachers and instructional leaders, as well as coached teachers as they implemented the curriculum for their classrooms and students.
 The OEI team worked with over 130 schools, 650 teachers and 225 leaders engaged in the MA OpenSciEd K-12 community.
-The resources shared on these pages stem from the work with that amazing community, which can be utilized not only by others using the OpenSciEd curriculum, but also other reform-oriented storyline science curriculum and high quality instructional materials.

 Funding